 Selling Your Timeshare

 If your timeshare is paid in full, you may want to try to to sell the timeshare on the resale market before walking away.
 Selling a timeshare can be very difficult and time consuming, but it is a better option than walking away because your credit won’t be negatively affected if the timeshare sells.

 Sites like ebay and Craigslist are low cost options available to you to help you advertise your timeshare for sale.
 The problem is, hardly anyone wants to buy a timeshare.
 Even if you advertise your timeshare for sale for $1, you’ll likely still have a hard time finding a buyer.
 In many cases, you can’t even give your timeshare away for free!

 If you do somehow find a buyer, you’ll likely need to pay additional fees to complete the transaction.
 These can be transfer fees imposed by the resort and fees to a timeshare broker to help you navigate the sale.
-So, not only will you likely get $1 or less for your timeshare if you are able to sell it, but you’re also going to need to pay around $500 just to get rid of it.
+So, not only will you likely get $1 or less for your timeshare if you are able to sell it, but you’re also going to need to pay around $500 in additional fees to get rid of it.
 This certainly makes the idea of walking away from your timeshare maintenance fees a more attractive option, but there are consequences to this of course that we’ll go over shortly.

-If you owe a mortgage on the timeshare, your chances of selling are basically zero so don’t even bother.
+If you owe a mortgage on the timeshare, your chances of selling are very low.

 Walking Away From Your Timeshare Maintenance Fees